Squeezing enhanced nonreciprocal quantum correlations via Barnett effect: Results

 \section{Results}

-In our numerical simulation, we have used the following experimentally feasible parameter \cite{KoczorBenda2022,Chikkaraddy2022,Zou2024,Roelli2024}, i.e., $\omega_\nu/2\pi = \SI{30}{\tera\hertz}$, $\mathcal{E}_l/\omega_\nu = 3.8$, $\gamma_\nu/\omega_\nu= \num{0.005}$, $g_\nu/\omega_\nu = \num{3.3e-6}$, $\Delta_m/\omega_\nu=1$, $\Delta_a/\omega_\nu=-1$ $|\Delta_B|/\omega_\nu=0.3$, $g_a=g_\nu$, $g_m=g_\nu$, $\kappa_a/\omega_\nu=0.0166$, $\kappa_a= \kappa_m$, $J/\omega_\nu = \num{0.2}$, and $T = \SI{210}{\kelvin}$, $N = \num{e7}$, and $T = \SI{210}{\kelvin}$.
+In our numerical simulation, we have used the following experimentally feasible parameter \cite{KoczorBenda2022,Chikkaraddy2022,Zou2024,Roelli2024}, i.e., $\omega_\nu/2\pi = \SI{30}{\tera\hertz}$, $\mathcal{E}_l/\omega_\nu = 3.8$, $\gamma_\nu/\omega_\nu= \num{0.005}$, $g_\nu/\omega_\nu = \num{3.3e-6}$, $\Delta_m/\omega_\nu=1$, $\Delta_a/\omega_\nu=-1$, $|\Delta_B|/\omega_\nu=0.3$, $g_a=g_\nu$, $g_m=g_\nu$, $\kappa_a/\omega_\nu=0.0166$, $\kappa_a= \kappa_m$, $J/\omega_\nu = \num{0.2}$, and $N = \num{e7}$, and $T = \SI{210}{\kelvin}$.

+In \Cref{fig:fig1}, we show the logarithmic negativity $E_{ij}$ and the minimum residual contangle $\mathcal{R}_\tau^{min}$ as a function of the normalized detuning $\tilde{\Delta}_{a}$ for different magnetic field direction, in the absence of magnon squeezing (i.e., when $\theta=0$, and $\chi/\omega_\nu=0$).
+From this panel of figures (\Cref{fig:fig1}), it is clear that the squeezing parameter $\chi$ has a significant effect on the enhancement of bipartite and tripartite entanglements.
+In the absence of magnon squeezing, the generated bipartite and tripartite entanglements remain weak within the considered parameter regime.

 \Cref{fig:fig2} represents the logarithmic negativity $E_{ij}$ and the minimum residual contangle $\mathcal{R}_\tau^{min}$ as a function of the normalized detuning $\tilde{\Delta}_{a}$ for different magnetic field direction.
-As it can be seen, the photon-magnon bipartite entanglement, $E_{am}$, is generated when $-1\leq\Delta_a\leq-0.5$ for $-0.4\leq\Delta_m\leq 0.4$ (see \Cref{fig:fig2}(a)).
-More importantly, the photon-vibration entanglement $E_{aB}$, peaks around resonant condition i.e., $\tilde{\Delta}_a/\omega_\nu\sim-1$.
+As it can be seen, the photon-magnon bipartite entanglement, $E_{am}$, is generated when $-1<\tilde{\Delta}_a/\omega_\nu\leq-0.5$ for $-0.4\leq\Delta_m/\omega_\nu\leq 0.4$ (see \Cref{fig:fig2}(a)).
+One can also observe that the photon-vibration entanglement $E_{aB}$ peaks around anti-resonant condition i.e., $\tilde{\Delta}_a/\omega_\nu\sim-1$ as shown in \Cref{fig:fig2}(b).
 The underlying physical mechanism is that at resonance, the entanglement initially generated between magnons and vibrations, arising from magnetoelastic interactions is subsequently redistributed to the photon-magnon and photon-vibration subsystems.
-Furthermore, after all the bipartite entanglements in the system are established, a tripartite entanglement among the photon, magnon, and vibrational modes emerges around resonance.
-This indicates that, under this resonant detuning condition, quantum correlations are not only present in the individual photon-magnon and photon-vibration pairs but also shared collectively among all three subsystems, forming genuine three-mode entanglement (see \Cref{fig:fig2}(d)).
+The bipartite entanglement for the magnon-vibration modes ($E_{mB}$) is diplayed in \Cref{fig:fig2}(c), where it can be seen that the entanglement vanishes around the anti-resonance, but it is generated away of that condition.
+Regarding the tripartite entanglement between the photon, magnon, and vibrational modes, it is depicted in \Cref{fig:fig2}(d), and it emerges around anti-resonance.
+This indicates that, under this detuning condition, quantum correlations are not only present in the individual photon-magnon and photon-vibration pairs but also shared collectively among all three subsystems, forming genuine three-mode entanglement.